 Students who have been granted an exemption for a course cannot subsequently take that course for credit toward the graduate certificate, diploma or degree.

 Students may transfer credits from previous studies completed within the past five years to their current program.
-A Student Request (SRF) may be submitted to request transfer credits for courses completed more than five years ago.
-The credits must have been earned for graduate-level studies, and they must not have been used as part of a completed degree.
+A service request may be submitted to request transfer credits for courses completed more than five years ago.
+The credits must have been earned for graduate-level studies, and they must not have been used as part of a completed Master or Doctoral degree.

 Transfer credits to programs requiring a minimum admission GPA of 3.00 will be permitted only if the final grade for the course is B or better.
 Transfer credits to programs requiring a minimum admission GPA of 2.70 will be permitted only if the final grade for the course is B- or better.